hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/_index.md

 ## Downloading

-Alternatively, you can download the latest [distribution package for Hazelcast Jet](http://jet.hazelcast.org/download/) and add the `hazelcast-jet-<version>.jar` file to your classpath.
+Alternatively you can download the latest [distribution package of Hazelcast Jet](http://jet.hazelcast.org/download/) and add the `hazelcast-jet-<version>.jar` file to your classpath.